 Health service organisations will be assessed to the NSQHS Standards (2nd ed.) from January 2019.
 There are eight standards and 148 actions.
-All the elements in the second edition must be implemented by health service organisations.

 Health service organisations are expected to have quality improvement strategies in place to implement a system for caring for cognitive impairment.
 The system should include as a first step cognitive screening for patient aged 65 years or over, for patients of any age at risk of delirium, and when the patient, carer, family or other key informants raise concerns about cognitive impairment.

 Cognitive screening is a prompt for further assessment and incorporation of early intervention and family involvement strategies in the care plan.
 The new cognitive impairment items also highlight the importance of the appropriate use of antipsychotics and other psychoactive medicines.